 Several empirical studies find evidence suggesting that parameter instability is a feature of return prediction models.
-Lettau and Ludvigsson (2001) found instability in the predictive ability of the dividend and earnings yield in the second half of the 1990s.
-Goyal and Welch (2003) and Ang and Bekaert (2007) found instability in prediction models for US stock returns based on the dividend yield in the 1990s.
-Paye and Timmermann (2006) undertook a comprehensive analysis of prediction model instability for international stock market indices using the Bai and Perron (1998, 2003) structural change tests.
-They found evidence of structural breaks for many of the countries considered, arguing that "Empirical evidence of predictability is not uniform over time and is concentrated in certain periods" (Paye and Timmermann, (2006), p.
-312).
-They found some evidence of a common break for the USA and UK in 1974-1975, and for European stock markets linked to the introduction of the European Monetary System in 1979.
+Lettau and Ludvigsson (2001) find instability in the predictive ability of the dividend and earnings yield in the second half of the 1990s.
+Goyal and Welch (2003) and Ang and Bekaert (2007) find instability in prediction models for U.S. stock returns based on the dividend yield in the 1990s.
+Pave and Timmermann (2006) undertake a comprehensive analysis of prediction model instability for international stock market indices using the Bai and Perron (1998,2003) structural change tests.
+They find evidence of structural breaks for many of the countries considered, arguing that "Empirical evidence of predictability is not uniform over time and is concentrated in certain periods." op. cit. p.312.
+They find some evidence of a common break for the U.S. and U.K. in 1974-1975, and for European stock markets linked to the introduction of the European Monetary System in 1979.
 However, it is important to stress that conventional parameter instability tests such as Chow tests and Bai-Perron tests are not valid for use with highly persistent, endogenous predictors.
-Indeed, Paye and Timmermann (2006) used Monte Carlo simulations to show that in such cases this can cause substantial size inflation in the Bai-Perron tests coupled with a lack of power because of the large amount of noise typically present in predictive regression models.
+Indeed, Paye and Timmermann (2006) use Monte Carlo simulations to show that in such cases this can cause substantial size inflation in the Bai-Perron tests coupled with a lack of power because of the large amount of noise typically present in predictive regression models.
 Moreover, traditional regression t-tests for predictability and structural break tests are an ex post tool for detecting the statistical significance of regressors and structural breaks in a historical sample of data.
 They are less useful in monitoring for change in real time because their repeated application in prediction models can lead to size distortions (with the probability of at least one of the tests rejecting tending to unity as the number of tests in the sequence increases) and, as a consequence, spurious evidence of in-sample predictive ability; see Inoue and Rossi (2005) for a detailed discussion of this problem in relation to t-tests.